chronologic/ethereum-alarm-clock/README.md

 _Tests are in the process of being ported over to ES6 JavaScript._

-Status : 8 / 19 tests ported over
+Status : Just two tests...

 In progress ES6 test suite can be found in the test/ directory.
 Original Populus tests can be found in the tests/ directory.